-- d{50} =0.15 mm, median grain size diameter
+d{50} =0.15 mm, median grain size diameter

-- $w_f = 0.0165 \text{ m/s}$, fall velocity
+$W_f = 0.0165 \text{ m/s}$, fall velocity

-- s = 2.65, specific gravity
+s = 2.65, specific gravity

-- $e_B = 0.005$, suspension efficiency due to breaking
+$e_B = 0.005$, suspension efficiency due to breaking

-- $e_f = 0.01$, suspension efficiency due to bottom friction
+$e_f = 0.01$, suspension efficiency due to bottom friction

-- a = 0.2, suspended load parameter
+a = 0.2, suspended load parameter

-- $a_0 = 0.1$, suspended load parameter associated with overtopping
+$a_0 = 0.1$, suspended load parameter associated with overtopping b = 0.001, bedload parameter

-- $\tan \phi = 0.63$, limiting (maximum) slope
+$tan \phi = 0.63$, limiting (maximum) slope

-- b = 0.001, bedload parameter.

-7.2 CSHORE run parameters
+CSHORE run parameters

-- DX = 3 m, computational cell size
+DX = 3 m, computational cell size

-- $\gamma = 0.7$, empirical breaker ratio parameter
+γ = 0.7, empirical breaker ratio parameter

-- RWH = 0.02 m, runup wire height.
+RWH = 0.02 m, runup wire height

 The individual profiles included a sand layer on top of a clay layer.
 The sand layer for all simulations was 13 ft thick.
-The clay layer was never exposed in the simulations, so it had little effect.
+The clay layer was never exposed in the simulations so it had little effect.

-7.3 CSHORE simulations of individual storms
+CSHORE simulations of individual storms

-Separate from the life-cycle simulations, CSHORE was run individually and independently for all storms to determine the impact of individual storms on an undamaged beach.
-Figure 54 shows example damaged profiles for six different TCs.
+Separate from the life cycle simulations, CSHORE was run individually and independently for all storms in order to determine the impact of individual storms on an undamaged beach.
+Figure 54 shows example damaged profiles for 6 different TCs.
 The examples are classified into damage levels (DL) relative to the dune height reduction as follows:

-- DL=o: No noticeable damage to dune

-- DL=1: 0%< Dune height reduction ≤ 10%

-- DL=2: 10% < Dune height reduction ≤30%

-- DL=3: 30% < Dune Height Reduction ≤ 60%

-- DL=4: 60% < Dune Height Reduction ≤ 80%

-- DL=5: Dune Height Reduction > 80%.
+DL=0:No noticeable damage to duneDL=1:0%< Dune height reduction $\leq 10\%$ DL=2:10% < Dune height reduction $\leq 30\%$ DL=3:30% < Dune Height Reduction $\leq 60\%$ DL=4:60% < Dune Height Reduction $\leq 80\%$ DL=5:Dune Height Reduction > 80%

 The individual storm simulations showed that the dunes exhibited very little erosion from the non-tropical events and TC storms that had little local response.
-However, TC storms with significant local hydrodynamic response (high SWL and H{mo}) produced considerable erosion.
-The most intense local TC storms had water levels that inundated the dunes, and these generally completely eroded the dunes.
-This case would be equivalent to a breach of the floodconstraining capability of the dune.
+However, TC storms with significant local hydrodynamic response (high SWL and H{m0}) produced considerable erosion.
+The most intense local TC storms had water levels that inundated the dunes and these generally completely eroded the dunes.
+This case would be equivalent to a breach of the flood constraining capability of the dune.
 Interestingly, no storms produced much erosion of the berm and beach portion of the profile.
 The erosive storms usually moved material from the dune to the berm and to the swash area.
-Therefore, the dune acted as a nourishment source for the berm and swash zone.
-Relatively infrequent severe TC storms tended to erode the dune past the limit state, which was defined heuristically as less than 50% of as-built dune height remaining.
+So the dune acted as a nourishment source for the berm and swash zone.
+Relatively infrequent severe TC storms tended to erode the dune past the limit state which was defined heuristically as less than 50% of dune height remaining.
 An additional interesting phenomenon of the CSHORE simulation was that very intense TCs moved sand to the offshore boundary of the model and produced accumulation of sand at the boundary.

 Figure 54.
-Example beach, berm, and dune profiles for select TC storms to illustrate damage levels to berm and dune.
+Example beach, berm and dune profiles for select TC storms to illustrate damage levels to berm and dune.
 These are actual starting and ending output profiles from CSHORE.

-7.4 Details of stochastic response simulation approach
+Details of stochastic response simulation approach

 For stochastic assessment of the beach morphology, the CSHORE model was embedded in a time-dependent Monte Carlo sampling scheme within the larger StormSim stochastic modeling system.
-The StormSim modeling system is written in Matlab.
+The modeling system is written in Matlab.

-7.4.1 Wave and water level life cycles
+Wave and water level life cycles